pimoroni/pirate-audio/README.md

 dtparam=audio=off
 ```

+## Using with Spotify Connect

+If you want to display album art and track information on your Pirate Audio LCD then check out https://github.com/pimoroni/pidi-spotify

+Note: PiDi Spotify is currently in beta, and does not work alongside Mopidy.
+If you want to smush track information into Mopidy from Raspotify see: https://github.com/pimoroni/pirate-audio/issues/17

 ## Using With Mopidy

 We've created plugins to get you up and running with Pirate Audio and Mopidy.